Sergei Polonsky: Interpol and extradition to Russia

 On 14 October 2013, at the request of the Russian authorities, Polonsky was issued with a "red notice" by Interpol and on 7 November 2013 the Russian Prosecutor's Office sent Cambodia an official request for Polonsky's extradition.
 Polonsky was subsequently detained.
 However, on 14 January 2014, the Phnom Penh Appeal Court ruled that the grounds given by Russia for Polonsky's extradition were insufficient.

 New charges were brought against Polonsky in February 2014 and sent to Cambodia.
 However, on 16 April 2014, the Supreme Court of Cambodia ruled that Cambodia does not have an extradition treaty with Russia, and so Polonsky could not be extradited on any grounds.

 Polonsky was eventually deported from Cambodia and sent back to Moscow on 17 May 2015.

 A Moscow court had scheduled his trial date for 11 October 2015.

 On 12 July 2017, the court found Polonsky guilty on two cases of major fraud and embezzlement, deciding he should face five years in prison.
 However, the court ruled the crime constituted a business dispute and Polonsky would only face punishment for the "non-fulfillment of contractual obligations".
-The judge ruled that too much time had passed since the crime was committed for the court's decision to be implemented.
+Plonskiy was released in the courtroom.